CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 The TFE flag requires additional the VDATA register.
 IDXEN and OFFEN both enabled requires 64-bit VADDR.

+The MUBUF instructions is executed in order.
+Any MUBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
+Any memory-write operation incrments EXPCNT, and it decrements EXPCNT after writing data to VDATA.

 ### Instructions by opcode

 List of the MUBUF instructions by opcode (GCN 1.0/1.1):